Types of Emergencies to Consider Preparing For

 Living in Beaverton we have Mount Hood and Mount St. Helens, both active volcanoes, as our neighbors.
 It is important to be informed about volcanoes and to know what you should do if one of them erupts.
 Please use the following websites as informational tools regarding local and worldwide volcanic activity:

-- Oregon Department of Geology and Mineral Industries - Earthquake Hazards in the Pacific Northwest
+- Oregon Department of Geology and Mineral Industries - Volcanoes in Oregon

 - Oregon State University - Volcano World

 - US Geological Survey (USGS) Cascades Volcano Observatory

 - Volcanic Ash: What It Can Do and How to Prevent Damage

 - What to Do if a Volcano Erupts

 A drought is an unusually long period of dry weather.
 Lack of rainfall over time can cause rivers, reservoirs, groundwater levels, and soil moisture to drop.
 Lack of water can result in the loss of crops, timber, livestock, fish, and shortages of water for our homes and businesses.